Parkour for Beginners: Learn Urban Movement Fundamentals - Personal Growth quest for Beginner level adventurers

 1

-Locate a park or outdoor area with low walls (knee to waist height), sturdy benches, railings, and soft grass or rubberized surfaces.
+Find a park with low walls (knee to waist height), sturdy benches, railings, and soft grass or rubberized surfaces.
 Scout beforehand—avoid cracked concrete and wobbly structures.
+Early morning or late afternoon gives you fewer confused onlookers.

 2